lostmygithubaccount/dkdc.dev/mds/post/im-a-blogger-now/index.md

 dbt Labs calls this [contributing to the knowledge loop](https://github.com/dbt-labs/corp/blob/main/values.md#we-contribute-to-the-knowledge-loop), and it's certainly not a unique concept.
 Some other blogger [calls this the first magic](https://noahpinion.substack.com/p/the-third-magic).
 I'll call this learning.

-By developing in the open and levering public communities, we can build a better platform for ourselves and future people to build on.
+By developing in the open and leveraging public communities, we can build a better platform for ourselves and future people to build on.
 This is the beauty of OSS.

 ## inspiration and aspiration